PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework

-\paragraph{Powerplant \cite{tfekci2014combined}} Dataset consists of predicting electrical energy output of powerplants.
+\paragraph{Powerplant \cite{tfekci2014combined}} The task is to predict electrical energy output of powerplants.
 We form subgroups based on the ambient temperature of the powerplant.
-PCS adapts its width to maintain coverage across subgroups.
-All conformal methods maintain coverage across subgroups while producing larger intervals.
+PCS slightly under-covers in the high-temperature subgroup.
+Split Conformal (XGBoost), Studentized Conformal (Bagged Ensemble), and J+aB (XGBoost) maintain coverage across subgroups.